 \section{Single-Aperture Space Telescopes with Coronagraphs}

-Several flagship missions—WFIRST/Roman \cite{Spergel2015} (2.4 m), HabEx \cite{Gaudi2020} (4 m + starshade), and LUVOIR A/B \cite{Feinberg2019,Feng2019} (8 m and 15 m)—are designed for direct detection and spectral characterization of exoplanets, with coronagraphs or starshades targeting raw contrasts of $10^{-9}$–$10^{-10}$.
-Despite their impressive apertures (up to 15 m), they remain more than four orders of magnitude below the $\sim1.6\times10^5\,$m, see (\ref{eq:required_aperture}), scale required for $\mu$as‐level surface mapping.
+Several flagship missions---WFIRST/Roman \cite{Spergel2015} (2.4 m), HabEx \cite{Gaudi2020} (4 m + starshade), and LUVOIR A/B \cite{Feinberg2019,Feng2019} (8 m and 15 m)---are designed for direct detection and spectral characterization of exoplanets, with coronagraphs or starshades targeting raw contrasts of $10^{-9}$–$10^{-10}$.
+Despite their impressive apertures (up to 15 m), they remain more than four orders of magnitude below the $\sim1.6\times10^5\,$m, see (\ref{eq:required_aperture}), scale required for $\mu$as-level surface mapping.
 Small-angle coronagraphic techniques and error budgets are reviewed in \cite{Mawet2012SmallAngleReview}, and the statistics of residual speckles relevant to post-processing are discussed in \cite{Mawet2014SpeckleStats}.

-Below, we first compare each mission’s diffraction‐limited resolution against the $\Delta\theta\approx0.853\,\mu\mathrm{as}$ requirement to show that none can subdivide an exoplanetary disk into even a handful of pixels.
-We then focus on LUVOIR A to quantify photon‐collection constraints.
-Incorporating realistic throughput losses, wavefront stability requirements, and residual speckle noise, we demonstrate that integration times for even modest SNR on individual micro‐pixels become impractically long for any feasible observing campaign.
+Below, we first compare each mission’s diffraction-limited resolution against the $\Delta\theta\approx0.853\,\mu\mathrm{as}$ requirement to show that none can subdivide an exoplanetary disk into even a handful of pixels.
+We then focus on LUVOIR A to quantify photon-collection constraints.
+Incorporating realistic throughput losses, wavefront stability requirements, and residual speckle noise, we demonstrate that integration times for even modest SNR on individual micro-pixels become impractically long for any feasible observing campaign.